yjqww6/mfwt/README.md

 See more examples on tests.

 ## Notes
-* The converted forms will not check whethen all input lists have same length.
+* The converted forms will not check whether all input lists have same lengths.
 It will stop recursion when encountering any end of inputs.
 * If the procedures passed to *map* & *filter* have **side effects**, it may not behave the same as the original.